 The stunningly red Calico Hills, not far from the visitor center, is what most people picture in their minds when they think of Red Rock Canyon.
 The color of these huge rock hills and boulders is almost jarring against the muted tones of the surrounding desert and blue sky above.
 The Calico Hills are the park's signature feature.

-The total length of this hike is six miles, but most people opt for hiking a shorter portion, and generally hike about two miles.
-Your best option is to park at Calico I and do a two-mile return section heading towards Calico II parking area, or beyond to the Sandstone Quarry parking area, and back.
+The total length of this hike is six miles, but most people opt for hiking a shorter portion and generally hike about two miles.
+Your best option is to park at Calico I and do a two-mile return section heading towards the Calico II parking area, or beyond to the Sandstone Quarry parking area, and back.

 This hiking trail runs along the front side of the red stone ridge and then takes you right up into this fantastic scenery, onto the rocks, where you can immerse yourself in the red surroundings.

-5 Keystone Thrust Trail
+5. Keystone Thrust Trail

-The 2.2-mile round-trip, in-and-out trail begins by heading up a gradual hill until it crests a saddle, and a red rock ridge comes into view on the back side.
+The 2.2-mile round-trip, in-and-out trail begins by heading up a gradual hill until it crests a saddle, and a red rock ridge comes into view on the backside.
 You then follow the trail out onto this ridge and beyond to a high gray ridge, where the trail ends.
 From here, 360-degree views stretch out over the Calico Hills in the distance and over the Keystone Thrust in the opposite direction.

-6 White Rock - Willow Spring Loop Trail
+7. White Rock - Willow Spring Loop Trail

 The White Rock - Willow Spring Loop is a 4.4-mile trail through a diverse mix of scenery and sites, from pine trees and mountains to desert and cactus, and even some pictographs along the way.
 If you are lucky, you may see some wildlife, including bighorn sheep.

 Heading in a counterclockwise direction, the trail loops behind White Rock Mountain, through a forested area of pines and junipers.
 This is one of the nicest sections of the trail, giving you the feeling of a remote backcountry hike.
-Further on is the cut off for La Madre Spring, where you can decide if you want to head up to the spring, which will add on a considerable amount of elevation gain, or continue on the main trail.
+Farther on is the cut-off for La Madre Spring, where you can decide if you want to head up to the spring, which will add on a considerable amount of elevation gain, or continue on the main trail.

 This is an easy to moderate hike, unless you choose to add on La Madre Spring, in which case, it is a little more demanding.
 You can begin this hike from the White Rock parking area, as described above, or from the Lost Creek Parking area or Willow Spring Picnic Area.

-7 Turtlehead Peak Trail
+8. Turtlehead Peak Trail

 For a heart-pumping climb to an outstanding view over the park and beyond to Las Vegas, look no farther than Turtlehead Peak.
 This is a strenuous five-mile hike with approximately 2000 feet of elevation, and it will require some scrambling over rocks.
 Exposed ledges are also part of this hike, so it may not be appropriate for children.

 The trail leaves from the Sandstone Quarry parking area.
 It begins by crossing a wash, and then leads up a gully, climbing past sandstone crags and formations, and then comes to a Y junction, where the trail becomes a loop up to the summit.
 Navigation can be tricky, with sections that are difficult to distinguish as a trail and other paths intersecting with the Turtlehead Peak trail.

-More Outdoor Articles on Nevada and Nearby Areas
+More Related Outdoor Articles on PlanetWare.com